Christopher Meyer: Personal life

 Meyer married Francoise Winskill in 1976; they had two sons and later divorced.
 In 1997, he married Catherine Laylle.
 He sat on the board of the charity his wife founded, PACT (Parents and Abducted Children Together).

-Meyer was admitted to hospital on the afternoon of 11 July 2018 after an alleged attack by two youths at London Victoria station.
+He was admitted to hospital on the afternoon of 11 July 2018 after an alleged attack by two youths at London Victoria station.
 He was 74 at the time, and had been doing a significant amount of television work regarding U.S. President Donald Trump's UK visit.
 A 15-year-old girl and a 16-year-old boy were arrested on suspicion of assault occasioning grievous bodily harm, but were released under investigation while enquiries into the incident continued.
 The boy pleaded guilty to causing grievous bodily harm without intent to Meyer on 11 July 2018.

 Meyer died from a heart attack on 27 July 2022, aged 78, at his holiday home in Megève, in the French Alps.
 His cause of death was initially wrongly reported as a stroke.